-[ URL Type in the source URL for the Input, for example, udp://239.100.100.100:5000 Examples of supported input formats: • udp://239.100.100.100:5000 = multicast UDP to 239.100.100 port 5000 • udp://:5000 = unicast UDP.
-Allows an inbound stream to be sent to this server's IP address on port 5000. • tcp://10.66.132.20:4045 = unicast TCP on 10.66.132.20 port 4045 rtsp://10.66.162.133/axis-media/media.amp = RTSP input rtmp://mediaserverdemo.leadtools.com:80/vod/sample.mp4 1 Note Kraken input streams may be UDP unicast or multicast, or TCP unicast.
-Source Specific 1 Note Multicast Kraken supports IGMPv3 Source Specific Multicast reception, which allows input streams to join a multicast group and filter the input streams based on a specific source IP address.
+Input Setting Description/Values URL (Source must be TS over UDP, RTSP, or RAW Motion JPEG) Type in the source URL for the Input, for example, udp://239.100.100.100.5000 Examples of supported input formats: • udp://239.100.100.100:5000 = multicast UDP to 239.100.100.100 port 5000 • udp://:5000 = unicast UDP.
+Allows an inbound stream to be sent to this server's IP address on port 5000. • tcp://10.66.132.20:4045 = unicast TCP on 10.66.132.20 port 4045 • rtsp://10.66.162.133/axis-media/media.amp = RTSP input • rtmp://mediaserverdemo.leadtools.com:80/vod/sample.mp4 Note Kraken input streams may be UDP unicast or multicast, or TCP unicast.
+Source Specific Multicast Note Kraken supports IGMPv3 Source Specific Multicast reception, which allows input streams to join a multicast group and filter the input streams based on a specific source IP address.
 Only streams originating from the specified source IP will be forwarded to Kraken.
 This allows Kraken to quickly and easily select an input stream in environments with many sources sharing a common multicast IP.
-When the receiving device specifies a source device IP address, the IGMP protocol will filter out devices that use the same multicast group address and only forward the traffic with the specified source IP address as well the destination IP multicast address to the requesting destination device.
-Network Interface Select the network (Ethernet) interface for the Input, either: Auto (default): Uses static route, if defined; otherwise uses the default ethO eth1 A Note Network Interface names for Ethernet interfaces may vary, such as eth0/eth1/, pNp1/ pNp2/, or em1/em2/ To configure customized names for the network interfaces, as shown in the following example, see "User Description" under Network Settings.
-Network Interface Auto Auto eno1 (Hamburg) eno2d1 (Chicago) eno3 (Montreal) eno4 (Madrid) idrac • Caution Because input multicast listening routes are based on IP addresses, do not reuse the same address even if they are assigned to different NICs.
-Doing so would produce corrupted output in all associated sessions.
-Transport (Source must be RTSP) Select the transport mode for the Input, either: Auto (default): UDP TCP UDP Multicast HTTP ST2110 Cap ture
+When the receiving device specifies a source device IP address, the IGMP protocol will filter out devices that use the same multicast group address and only forward the traffic with the specified Network Interface source IP address as well the destination IP multicast address to the requesting destination device.
+(Source must be TS over UDP) Select the network (Ethernet) interface for the Input, either: Auto (default): Uses static route, if defined; otherwise uses the default eth0 eth1 Note Network Interface names for Ethernet interfaces may vary, such as eth0/eth1/, pNp1/pNp2/, or em1/em2/ To configure customized names for the network interfaces, as shown in the following example, see "User Description" under Network Settings.
+Network Interface (Mathematicate) (Handwarg) (Hadded) (Hadde